tedneward/Azgaarnoth/Classes/Fighter/index.md

 You adopt a particular style of fighting as your specialty.
 Choose one of the [styles](Styles.md) available.
 You can't take a Fighting Style option more than once, even if you later get to choose again.

-### Martial Versatility
-*4th-level fighter feature*

-Whenever you reach a level in this class that grants the Ability Score Improvement feature, you can do one of the following, as you shift the focus of your martial practice:
-* Replace a fighting style you know with another fighting style available to fighters.
-* If you know any maneuvers from the Battle Master archetype, you can replace one maneuver you know with a different maneuver.

 ## Second Wind
 You have a limited well of stamina that you can draw on to protect yourself from harm.
 On your turn, you can use a bonus action to regain hit points equal to 1d10 + your fighter level.